armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 ## The Metaverse

 - [x] Meta means Virtual
-- [x] Verse refers to Universe
+- [x] Verse refers to the Universe

 The metaverse can be called as a virtual fashion industry.

 This term was first introduced by Neal Stephenson, an American fiction writer.
 He coined the term in his 1992 novel, **Snow Crash**.
 He mentioned a 3D virtual space where human beings live as programmable avatars in his book.
 These avatars interact with each other as well as with software agents.

 `Examples of Companies Investing in Metaverse`
-- [x] An investment company **Grayscale** conducted a research in which it indicated that the global revenue that will be generated from virtual gaming can surpass $400 billion by 2025.
+- [x] An investment company **Grayscale** conducted research in which it indicated that the global revenue that will be generated from virtual gaming can surpass $400 billion by 2025.
 - [x] **Sotheby** is a famous art gallery.
 - [x] Microsoft $68.7 billion
 - [x] NVIDIA